 Thought of the Week 10/3 NOTICING part II

-Thought for the week from Magis: Last week we spoke about noticing.
 Here are some more thoughts and some activities for you to try out :

 One of the truly emblematic pieces of American Theatre is Thornton Wilder’s “Our Town.”
 While studying it as a youngster I probably learned more about theatre and literature from the way this play was taught to me than any other single work I had experienced up until that point in my life.
 I remember getting to the Third Act when Emily wants to go back to re-live her twelfth birthday.
 I was puzzled at the reactions of the other characters who told her not to do it because it would be too painful.
 As she noticed the things that she overlooked while she was alive it became unbearable for her.
 She asked the stage manager “do any human beings realize life while they live it?
 Every every minute?”
 His response to her was “No. The saints and poets, they do some.”
 This interchange made a huge impact on me.
 How much there is to notice in life… and how like the saints and poets we are when we are able to notice it in the moment.